dotnet/docfx/Documentation/incrementalbuild/intro_incremental_build.md

 Plugins are also flexible to save/load context related info in Plugin Cache.
 Details please refer to [Plugin cache](customize_a_processor_to_support_incremental.md#plugin-cache).

+By default, incremental cache files will be put at path `obj/.cache/build/` relative to your `docfx.json`.
+You're also free to specify the path with option `--intermediateFolder`.
+About the structure of the cache folder please refer to [Cache folder structure](#cache-folder-structure).

 *Incremental Condition*
 ------------------------